 A large portion of our quarterly sales have historically been made in the last month of the quarter.
 This uneven sales pattern makes prediction of revenue for each financial period difficult and increases the risk of unanticipated variations in quarterly results and financial condition.
 In addition, our operating results tend to vary seasonally with the markets in which our products are sold.
 For example, historically, first quarter PC product sales are generally lower than fourth quarter sales and with respect to our semicustom SoC products for game consoles, our sales patterns generally follow the seasonal trends of consumer business with sales in the first half of the year being lower than sales in the second half of the year.
 Following the adoption of the new revenue recognition standard (ASC 606) effective in the first quarter of 2018, we expect our seasonality trends to be affected as we will recognize certain revenue earlier than prior to the adoption of the new revenue recognition standard.
-For example, we expect a portion of our semi-custom SoC product revenue to shift from the second half of the year to the first half of the year and result in a more even distribution between the first and second half of the year.
+For example, we expect a portion of our semi-custom SoC product revenue to shift from the second half of the year to the first half of the year.
 Many of the factors that create and affect quarterly and seasonal trends are beyond our control.